-Employment Law and Discrimination Attorneys Protecting the Right to Breast-Feed and Nursing Mothers in the Workplace
+Employment Law and Discrimination Attorneys Protecting the Right for Nursing Mothers to Pump and Breast-Feed in the Workplace

 The question of whether lactating mothers are a protected class under federal law is complicated and likely to be contested by your employer.
 Title VII’s protections for women who wish to engage in breast-pumping in the workplace is similarly unsettled.
-Fortunately, Colorado’s laws have attempted to recognize the medical importance of breast-feeding and have encouraged the removal of societal boundaries placed on breast-feeding in public and the workplace.
+Fortunately, Colorado’s laws have attempted to recognize the medical importance of pumping and breast-feeding and have encouraged the removal of societal boundaries placed on doing so in public and the workplace.
 Under state law, your employer may be required to provide workplace accommodations for nursing mothers, such as break times to allow for the expression of breast milk for up to two years after your child’s birth.
-Additionally, your employer may be required under state law to provide a separate room or other location in close proximity to your work area, other than a toilet stall, to express breast milk with privacy.
-An employee who is nursing and wishes to enforce her rights against workplace discrimination may be required to engage in nonbinding mediation before going to court.
+Additionally, your employer may be required under state law to provide a separate room or other location in close proximity to your work area other than a toilet stall to express breast milk with privacy.
+An employee who is nursing and wishes to enforce her rights against workplace discrimination may be required to engage in non-binding mediation before going to court.

 Contact Our Colorado Pregnancy Discrimination Attorneys

-Call 303-578-4400 or fill out our online form to contact our law firm and discuss your case with our experienced trial lawyers.
+Call 303-578-4400 or fill out our online form to contact our firm and discuss your case with our experienced employment attorneys.